What are sugar alcohols? And how they’re different than sugar

 What are Sugar Alcohols?

 Sugar alcohols (also called polyols) are usually derived from sugar, but they aren’t the same as sugar.
-They’re sweet carbohydrates with a different chemical structure, mouthfeel, caloric load, and metabolic impact.
+They also do not contain ethanol, though I see why this is a common point of confusion.

 Sugar alcohols naturally occur in grapes, mushrooms, soy sauce, and a range of other fruits, vegetables, and fermented foods.
 They’re also used to sweeten processed foods (ice cream, candy, cookies), chewing gum, medicines, and toothpaste.

 Sugar alcohols contain fewer calories than sugar because they’re metabolized differently than sugar.
 Instead of coming through the small intestine, they travel to the large intestine to become dinner for gut bacteria.
+The exception is erythritol.
+Erythritol is absorbed through the small intestine and into the bloodstream, but it’s not broken down.
+Rather, about 90% is excreted intact through urine.

 Differences Between Sugar and Sugar Alcohols